Ivanka Trump Granted Three New Chinese Trademarks On Same Day She Dined With China's President

 — CNN Breaking News (@cnnbrk) April 18, 2017

 How so?
-As New York Daily News reports, Ivanka Trump was recently granted three new Chinese trademarks.
+As the New York Daily News reported, Ivanka Trump was recently granted three new Chinese trademarks.
 Perhaps not coincidentally, those trademarks were granted on the very same day that Ivanka and her presidential adviser hubby Jared Kushner met and dined with China’s president, Xi Jinping, and his wife at Mar-a-Lago earlier this month.

 Not surprisingly, Ivanka Trump isn’t the only member of her family to recently receive some seriously expedited Chinese trademark approval.
 Donald Trump himself has been granted a slew of new trademarks out of China (and Mexico) since taking office, raising ethical eyebrows left and right and claims that the Trump family is engaging in illegal conflicts of interest by mixing politics with business endeavors.